2007 Acura Classic

-The 2007 Acura Classic was a women's tennis tournament played on outdoor hard courts in San Diego in the United States which was part of Tier I of the 2007 WTA Tour.
+The 2007 Acura Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego in the United States which was part of Tier I of the 2007 WTA Tour.
 It was the 29th edition of the tournament and was held from July 30 through August 5, 2007.
 First-seeded Maria Sharapova won the singles title and earned $181,980 first-prize money as well as 430 ranking points.